 Director of Submissions

-Jesse Norman is a UVic student, born in Comox, BC, on unceded K’ómoks first nation territory, in his third year of a double major in Writing and English; he predominantly writes poetry.
-Jesse is passionate about, and enjoys, reading, writing in various genres, watching film and television, and spending time with friends, family, and the world outdoors.
+Jesse Norman is a UVic student, born in Comox, BC, on unceded K’ómoks first nation territory.
+He is in his third year of a double major in Writing and English, and predominantly writes poetry.
 He serves as Director of Submissions for This Side of West.

 Director of Social Media